Helping a Baby with Their Motor Skills

 There are two types of motor skill: fine motor skills and gross motor skills.
 Gross motor skills are movements that use the big muscles in the arms and legs.
 These usually look like bigger movements.
 Fine motor skills are movements that use the small muscles in the arms and hands.
 These usually look like smaller and more precise movements.

-Motor Development is not a race!
+Motor Skill Development is not a race!

 - Do they have a high or low energy level?
 Some babies are naturally very active and love using their developing muscles, whereas others prefer to lay back and relax.

 - Are they highly sensitive to changes in their environment?
 Babies that are highly sensitive may not like to engage in vestibular (sensory) stimulation.
 This type of stimulation helps to build motor skill.

 - In a new situation do they approach with confidence or withdraw with caution?
 Being open to new experiences encourages curiosity and exploration which helps to build motor skills.

 - How persistent are they?
 Are they driven to repeat activities over and over again until they get them just right?